 Rob is a highly acclaimed photographer based in Los Angeles, where he creates images for fashion, advertising, editorial, portrait and residential architecture assignments.
-His work has appeared in Esquire, Los Angeles Magazine, Los Angeles Times, LA Weekly, Orange Coast Magazine, OC Weekly, Ventura Blvd.
-Magazine, The Wall Street Journal, and numerous other online and print publications.
+His work has appeared in Esquire, Los Angeles Magazine, Los Angeles Times, LA Weekly, New York Times, Orange Coast Magazine, OC Weekly, Ventura Blvd.
+Magazine, Wall Street Journal, and numerous other online and print publications.

-Rob’s innate conceptual skills and marketing prowess are evidenced by his work with clients such as The Grammy Museum, Gucci, hp, Honda, JVC, Kaiser Permanente, Coldwell Banker, American Fitness & Nutrition Academy, Toshiba, Bank of America, EH National Bank, the Los Angeles Times, and others.
+Rob’s innate conceptual skills and marketing prowess are evidenced by his work with clients such as Gucci, Grammy Museum, Hewlett Packard, Honda, JVC, Kaiser Permanente, City of Hope, Coldwell Banker, American Fitness & Nutrition Academy, Toshiba, Bank of America, EH National Bank, the Los Angeles Times, and others.

 In addition to stock and assignment photography, Rob has a deep passion for developing photo documentary projects that visually convey an engaging narrative.
-His most recent projects include Physical Education, Live-Work-Art, Pez On Earth and The Navajo View.
+His most recent projects include Obrigado Lisboa, Iceland Rocks, Dysfunctional Communication, Physical Education, Live-Work-Art, Pez On Earth and The Navajo View.
 All of these projects can be viewed from the gallery pages of this website.
 Rob is also the founder and chief creative officer of mushed peas, a boutique advertising, design and communications agency.
 Discover how inspired creativity can turn opportunity into potential by visiting mushedpeas.com.

 Rob studied photography and design at the Art Center College of Design in Pasadena, and holds a Master of Arts in Mass Communication from California State University, Northridge.

 If you’re interested in purchasing any of the images on this website, please contact firstname.lastname@example.org.